 Euphorbia proteifolia, Tithymalus bupleurifolius

-Euphorbia bupleurifolia is a caudiciform Euphorbia that develops a fat caudex topped with a tuft of long leaves.
-The stem has spirally arranged tubercles that are reminiscent of a pineapple with long, slender leaves at the growing tip.
+Euphorbia bupleurifolia is a succulent that develops a fat brown caudex with spirally arranged tubercles, corky scars of fallen leaves, and a tuft of long green leaves at the growing tip.
 It grows up to 8 inches (20 cm) tall and 3 inches (7.5 cm) in diameter.
 Leaves are green, elliptic, and up to 6 inches (15 cm) long, and up to 0.8 inches (2 cm) wide.
 Flowers are yellow-green at first, becoming reddish, up to 2.8 inches (7 cm) in diameter, cupped by two ovate bracts, and appear in the center of the tufted leaves on up to 2 inches (5 cm) long stalks in spring.